Spijkervet/personal-website/README.md

 gatsby develop
 ```

-By default, the starter will populate content from a default Ghost install located at https://gatsby.ghost.io.
+By default, the starter will populate content from my Ghost blog located at https://ghost.jspijkervet.com

 To use your own install, edit the `.ghost.json` config file with your credentials.
 You can find your `contentApiKey` in the "Integrations" screen in Ghost Admin.
 The minimum required version for Ghost is `2.10.0` in order to use this starter without issues.